mud2man/TcpAndRouterEmulation/README.md

         value of table is the object of needed information.
 Of course, the needed information of client is encapsulate into an object.

     3.c Multi-threading
-        Worker thread are created to server parallel service.
-Wait(timeout) and notifyAll are used to archieve the handshake betweein sneding and receiving.
+        Worker thread are created to serve parallel service.
+Wait(timeout) and notifyAll are used to archieve the handshake betweein sneding and receiving thread.
 Also, syncronized method are used to make atomic operation in critical region.

     3.d Protocals
         The following is the self-defined message type used to communicate among nodes.